 Life Enrichment, What We Know

-Individuals living in senior care communities frequently experience loneliness, helplessness and boredom as they age as a result of cognitive changes and a lack of person-centered engagement opportunities.
+Individuals living in senior living communities frequently experience loneliness, helplessness and boredom as they age as a result of cognitive changes and a lack of person-centered engagement opportunities.

 Meeting the needs and preferences and promoting person-centered care results in higher quality of life and clinical outcomes.